Frequently Asked Questions

 Usually not.
 Our goal is to help patients be as comfortable as possible and alert as they desire.

 If I use pain medications, will I become addicted?

 Narcotic medications used as prescribed do not cause an addiction, but the use of these medications does need to be monitored by you and your physician.
 Patients prescribed pain medications who have concerns about addiction should talk with their doctor.
 It is important for pain symptoms to be adequately treated.
 Patients can ensure that pain control will not become a problem by ensuring they are also treating pain with non-narcotic treatments and only taking pain medications as necessary.
-If patients have a history of problems with addiction to any substance, they should discuss this with the doctor.
+If patients have a history of problems with addiction to any substance, they should discuss this with their doctor.
 Patients with addictions issues or concerns have the benefit of working with our physician who has specialized training in pain control.

 Does hospice hasten death?

 No. Hospice neither hastens nor postpones death.
 Just as doctors and midwives lend support and expertise during the time of childbirth, hospice provides its presence and specialized knowledge during the end-of-life process.
 Research has shown that patients who receive hospice care live on average 29 days longer than those who did not receive hospice care and chose other medical interventions.

 Must I have a DNR (Do Not Resuscitate) order in place to qualify for hospice services?

 No. While many patients given a limited life expectancy do not desire heroic measures in an attempt to restore life (i.e. CPR, defibrillation or ventilator), it is NOT necessary to have a DNR in place to receive hospice care.